TBD54566975/known-customer-credential/README.md

 ### Identity Verification
 IDV (Identity Verification) is a critical component of KYC wherein the PII (Personally Identifying Information) collected from an individual is verified using third party resources.
 IDV often includes steps such as verification of a valid government-issued photo ID, liveness checks, and verification of user-submitted PII against authoritative databases.

-Financial Institutions often leverage IDV Vendors to streamline the IDV process.
+Financial institutions often leverage IDV Vendors to streamline the IDV process.

 ### IDV Vendor Integrations

 Integration with IDV vendors happens in 1 of 2 ways:

-#### PII Collected by Vendor
+#### PII Collected by IDV Vendor
-* Vendor provides an SDK that takes control of the user interface for PII collection.
+* IDV Vendor provides an SDK that takes control of the user interface for PII collection.
 * PII is submitted directly to the vendor's backend system
-* Vendor notifies financial institution via webhooks requests when IDV is complete
+* IDV Vendor notifies financial institution via webhooks requests when IDV is complete
-* Financial institution requests IDV result and PII from vendor
+* Financial institution requests IDV result and PII from IDV Vendor

 #### PII Collected by PFI
 * PII is collected by the financial institution
-* PII is subsequently sent to the IDV vendor via the backend system for verification
+* PII is subsequently sent to the IDV Vendor via the backend system for verification

 > [!IMPORTANT]
 > Web-based IDV is necessary for reasons that are explained in this document